Everduin94/better-commits/readme.md

 #### Multi-line

-If your are having issues with multilines for commits on windows, you can override the shell via your `.better-commits.jsonc` config.
+If you are having issues with multilines for commits on windows, you can override the shell via your `.better-commits.jsonc` config.

 Example